Know before you go: mountain-biking

 You don’t have to be an expert to get on your bike and enjoy one of Adelaide’s best beginner mountain-biking experiences.

-If you’re keen to see what mountain-biking is all about, Cleland Conservation Park’s shared-use trails can be found just 6 kilometres from the city.
+If you’re keen to see what mountain-biking is all about, Cleland National Park’s shared-use trails can be found just 6 kilometres from the city.

 Keep your wits about you as you take off from the summit down the Warre Track.
 You’ll ride down a steep 700-metre stretch of rough terrain that’s a little more challenging than the rest of the track.